 He will give you straight to the point answers, meaning that you always know where you stand with him.
 He is not at all indecisive.

 My son is a visual thinker and is excellent with puzzles and computer games.
 He is also able to imagine what his ideas look like before drawing them.

 My son thinks logically.
 I see this as a strength because he has perspective without having emotions cloud his judgement.

 My son becomes incredibly focused and disciplined when it comes to the topic of his special interest.
 At the moment he is fixated on Slappy, the dummy from Goosebumps.

-He focuses in-depth of every detail of this interest including reviewing the artist, the design of the dummy and comparing the older version with the modern design.
-He also recites facts about Slappy.
+My child focuses in-depth of every detail of this interest including reviewing the artist, the design of the dummy and comparing the older version with the modern design.
+Additionally, he recites facts about Slappy.
 He is always asking me questions and wants to know more on the history of ventriloquist dummies.

 My son has a great sense of humour.
 Some might call it having a dry sense of humour.
 I personally find his humour hilarious, and his understanding of jokes has developed over the past few years.
 As for anyone who knows him, he used to get so offended by jokes and laughter but now the understanding is there, he enjoys the bonding experience of telling jokes.
 (I know the difference to when he is joking and when he is being serious) Autistic people can have a sense of humour.

-As we should know by now, people are different (including autistic people from each other) so we have to take this into consideration when working with, having a friendship, relationship or just being around someone who has a different perspective.
+As part of raising awareness for World Autism Awareness Week, we should know by now, people are different (including autistic people from each other) so we have to take this into consideration when working with, having a friendship, relationship or just being around someone who has a different perspective.

 Just take time out to get to know that person.
-As human beings, we may have a different outlook on life, different interests and other elements about us that differ from each other; in spite of that, we all desire the same feeling of belonging, love, social acceptance, friendship, safety, job security and a sense of achievement.
+As human beings, we may have a different outlook on life, different interests, and other elements about us that differ from each other; despite of that, we all desire the same feeling of belonging, love, social acceptance, friendship, safety, job security and a sense of achievement.
 We all deserve that.